Tryliom/Box2d/01-SpaceShooter/README.md

 # TODO

 - Create a weapon class for any entity, using a specific bullet
+	- Create an animation of charging
+	- Create an animation of shooting
+	- Create an animation when fully charged
 - Create a basic bullet and a bullet class (only animated by code, not texture):
-	- Create a bullet creation animation (charge) (2sec)
 	- Create a bullet destruction animation
 	- Create a bullet hit animation (spawn little particules when hit)
 	- Create a bullet launch animation (after charge, send little particule backward)
-- Assign it to entity in order to test it with the player
+- Assign it to entity in order to test it with the player (charge with right click, release it to shoot when fully charged)

 - Create an enemy space ship (looks like a camper)

 - Add in entity class a weapon (that can be null)
-- Create an enemy class that can charge an attack, shoot it, etc.
+- Create an enemy class that can charge an attack, shoot it, have a reload time between shots, etc.
 - Create basic enemy (camper) that move slowly in the direction of the player and charge attacks every 5sec that shoot a projectile with an animation, charge sound, shoot sound

 - Create experience shards that rotate on themselves and are attracted by the player when a enemy is destroyed